 This lovely little museum shares the history of the RNLI on this challenging coastline.
 Visit to see the fully restored “George Elmy” lifeboat which capsized in heavy seas on November the 17th, 1962, with the tragic loss of all but one life.
 Discover the incredible story of how the lifeboat was rescued and brought back to Seaham, after being spotted for sale on eBay!

 Location: Seaham Harbour Marina.
 Tel: +44 191 581 8904.
 Check opening hours here

 Seaham harbour is protected from storms by two long breakwaters, with the town’s lighthouse was built in 1905, right at the end of the north breakwater.
 The 10-metre high lighthouse has a cylindrical metal tower which is painted in an alternating black and white pattern

 A real favourite with photographers, Seaham lighthouse is spectacular to see when high winds cause waves to crash over it.

 Safety Note: When built, the breakwaters in Seaham had railings – these were removed years ago, so take care if you plan to walk along them!

-Blast Beach was once the infamous home of the biggest coal mine in Europe, with some of the worst coastline pollution in the world.
+Blast Beach was once the infamous home of the biggest coal mine in Europe, with some of the worst coastline pollutions in the world.
 The natural beach lay buried beneath the two and a half million tonnes of toxic waste from Dawdon colliery that was dumped here every year.
 It was an ecological disaster for wildlife and a real no-go zone for human visitors too.

-Blast beach is blooming again today, thanks to a massive clean-up partnership involving the National Trust.
+Blast Beach is blooming again today, thanks to a massive clean-up partnership involving the National Trust.
 If you’re up for a scramble down to (and back from) the beach, there’s sea glass here too.

 Fun fact: Eagle-eyed movie fans will spot that part of Blast Beach was used in the opening sequence of the Alien 3 movie!